 You can tell by the upcoming hum of cars in the distance that you’re approaching the section of the trail that runs parallel to East Beltline.
 This is a good time to take a brief rest, prior to crossing the stop sign and biking down the busy road.

 Once Reeds Lake Boulevard meets Hall Street, you’ll experience the steepest incline of the trail.
 It’s a pretty daunting hill, and there’s no shame in walking.
 Once you’re at the top, catch your breath and rehydrate before heading straight up Hall Street.

 Follow Lake Drive until it reaches Breton Road and Lakeside Drive.
-Take a right on to Lakeside Drive at East Grand Rapids where you’ll pass the Middle School tennis courts and the local fire station.
+Take a right on to Lakeside Drive at East Grand Rapids middle school where you’ll pass the school's tennis courts and the local fire station.
 Shortly after, you’ll return to John Collins Park.